 Budget categories type 3: Savings!!

-This is where you can start to get a bit more general with your budget categories depending on the circumstances.
+This is where you can start to get a bit more general depending on the circumstances.
 I’ll give you a breakdown of what I currently have as well as some other things you might want to consider

 Savings budget categories I use: